docQodly/docs/docs/studio/model/model-editor-interface.md

 title: Model Editor
 ---

-The Data Model Editor allows you to define the **model** for your application.
+The Data Model Editor allows you to create and modify the **model** for your application.
 A model is a description of how data will be accessed and stored into structures called "datastore classes".

 In Qodly, following the [ORDA concepts](../../concepts/platform.md#the-orda-concept), in each datastore class, you create attributes that store, calculate data, or refer to data in other datastore classes (relation attributes), as well as functions to interact with the data in your model.